 Allow enough time to accomplish the goal, but not enough to lose focus or motivation.

-If the mentee is having trouble setting goals, discuss values with them.
+If the mentee is having trouble setting goals, the mentee discuss values with the mentor.

 Clear values can help make choices easier and life more meaningful.